JakobAIOdev/Hypeboost-Sneaker-Scraper/README.md

 2. Open "Config" file and input your Discord Bot Token and the name of the chanel were you want to use the scraper in.

-3. Open and run the "discord_embed" file.
+3. Open and run the "discord_embed" file. (best for this is VS-Code in my opinion)

 4. Write the keyword ($scrape) + SKU in your discord server (you have to write the message in the same chanel that you added to the config file!)
    format: $scrape SKU --> (example: $scrape CW1590-100)